komugi1211s/komugi1211s.github.io/content/about/index.md

 self taught game programmer located in Japan.
 IT generalist by trade.

-loves to tinker around with entity management. plays Table Top RPG at free time.
+loves to tinker around with whatever is interesting. plays Table Top RPG at free time.
 tendency to include minimalistic UI into a game. obsessed with aligning variables name.

 ## Skills / Experience